MarlonCajamarca/Keras-LSTM-Trajectory-Prediction/README.md

 ## End-to-End Workflow Explained

 ### 1. Extract raw object trajectories obtained from a previous Detection + Tracking processing pipeline.
 In order to train the trajectory forcasting model, you need several .csv files containing raw trajectories obtained from a previous Detection + Tracking processing pipeline, a D+T pipeline for short.
-The D+T pipeline is in charge of supplying raw D+T trajectories packed in a .csv file with the following format:
+The D+T pipeline is in charge of supplying raw D+T trajectories packed in a .csv file with an specific output format.

+For the sake of completeness, you can download a set of these .csv raw D+T trajectories [HERE!](https://drive.google.com/file/d/1ylOH7bLw50VIdxqh6QRApGAfPnXte2C2/view?usp=sharing)

 All of the previously described .csv files must be in a folder for further use by `dataset_creator` utility tool.